 With a bachelors degree in environmental science, Talya entered graduate school at Georgia Tech.
 While in graduate school, Talya coached a recreation team out of Decatur Active Living and was a coach for Roswell Orange Crush travel team.
 She received a masters of science in civil engineering and a masters in city and regional planning.
 After working a few years as a transportation planner for the metro Atlanta area and surrounding counties, the call of softball was clear and she made the jump to be head coach at Agnes Scott College.
 With two regular season championships, two tournament championships and two NCAA Regional appearances, Talya had a successful performance at Agnes Scott College.

 As of summer 2016, Talya decided to make another change and pursue individual lessons full time and opened up her business, Triple Threat Softball Academy.
-She is eager to pursue his new journey.
+She is eager to pursue this new journey.

 Coach Talya coached the Emory University softball pitching staff for the 2016-2017 season.

-Talya lives in Atlanta with her husband Paul DiGirolamo and two dogs Jackson and Traveller.
+Talya lives in Atlanta with her husband Paul DiGirolamo and son Nolan.